How to Apply – Graduate

 Carefully review the admission requirements and the deadlines for your program of choice.

 Our online programs list links to the Graduate School’s application information page for each degree or certificate.
 Find your program in the list, then click the name.
+If you need assistance, we are here to help.

 When completing your application be sure to mark “YES” in the field regarding “Online degree”.
 This assists us in making sure that you will receive all the information you need, as one of over 6,000 ECU students who pursue their degrees at a distance.